 Then, Old Faithful surprised me.

-“Let your sould be silent; you’ll find it.”
+“Let your soul be silent; you’ll find it.”

 He stopped me in my tracks.
 My inward smile encompassed my whole being; so there are still stoic poets in the world!

 “Thank you for saying that.”
 It was so rare to find kindred spirits.

 As if he had read my mind, he started mentioning how hard it is to find genuine spirits around.
 “You thought I wanted somethin’ from ya, didn’t ya?”
 I admitted so with a nod.
 “We all come from different places; we’re all different colors.
 And in reality, we’re all spirits enclosed in meatbags.”

 My response of laughter couldn’t be controlled.
 And as I laughed, I was amazed to see his stoic veneer melt into a 2-second chuckle.
 He felt it, too.
 And, realizing his cowboy façade had cracked, he cranked his mini-engine again.

 I took the queue for his exit and thanked him again for his kindness.

 His stern mask had already taken back its place on his face and replied, “Y’all be safe.”

 I took away a very important lesson that day.
 By spending 10 minutes in honest conversation with a stranger, I walked away with new wisdom held in silence.
 I also came away with a deep knowledge that we are all simply permeable, fluid, compassionate creatures that are packaged in a sack of meat with a bone framework.